bfritscher/sql-slides/Readme.md

 - **?cache** to generate cache file for all data-db blocks (must be connected to the server).
 Download the file and put it into the same folder as the original *.md file.
 Cache file has to have the same name as the md filename but end with *.cache*.

 - **?usecache** can be used to forces to load data from cache without going to the server (needed for slow connection which do not respond error directly).

+### Known issues

+- A line without characters has to have no spaces.
+Otherwise output will not be shown in pdf.

 ## URL options